Grace da RosaLecturer Gerontology

 B.A., University Dom Bosco, Campo Grande, Brazil

-Dr. Grace D. da Rosa recently joined this fall the Gerontology Institute at Georgia State as a Visiting Lecturer.
+Dr. Grace da Rosa is a Lecturer and has been in the Gerontology Institute since Fall, 2016.
 She received her Ph.D. in Human Development and Family Studies with a minor in Gerontology from Iowa State University.

-During her time at Iowa State University, Dr. da Rosa taught courses on Adult Development and Aging and Research Methods in Human Development.
-She worked for several years with the Georgia Centenarian Study (GCS, Phase 3) which is a NIH funded grant that examine social and psychological factors associated with health, well-being, and longevity on the oldest-old.
-She has been highly involved with the GCS and her research interest has been on mental health and healthy longevity.
+Dr. da Rosa teaches a variety of aging courses (Psychology of Aging, Introduction to Gerontology, Diversity and Aging, and Gerontology Internship).
+She worked for several years with the Georgia Centenarian Study (GCS, Phase 3) and her research interest has been on mental health and healthy longevity.
 Dr. da Rosa is interested in better understand the role of life events, resources, and psychosocial factors on healthy longevity (e.g., mental health, and psychological well-being) and resiliency in older adults.
-In particular, she is interested in investigating factors that may be associated with disparities and differences in healthy longevity and resiliency in older adults.
 Dr. da Rosa dissertation investigated the effect of personality and life events on healthy longevity (i.e., Mental and Cognitive Health) of U.S. and Japanese centenarians.
-Dr. da Rosa also worked as a graduate student on the Georgia Centenarian Study (Phase 2) which focused on longitudinal changes in adaptation capacity of three cohorts.
-During her Master Thesis, Dr. da Rosa assessed age (i.e., sexagenarians, octogenarians, and centenarians), gender, and ethnic (i.e., African-Americans and Caucasians) differences and changes in mental health among older adults.
+During her Master Thesis, Dr. da Rosa assessed age (i.e., sexagenarians, octogenarians, and centenarians), gender, and ethnic (i.e., African Americans and Caucasians) differences and changes in mental health among older adults.

 da Rosa, G., Martin, P., Gondo, Y., Hirose, N., Ishioka, Y., & Poon, L. W. (2014).
 Examination of Important life experiences of the oldest-old: Cross-cultural comparisons of U.S. and Japanese Centenarians.
 Journal of Cross-Cultural Gerontology, 29, 2, 109-130. doi: 10.1007/s10823-014-9223-z